nus-cs5250/25s/docs/asg4/task-interrupt.md

 Your driver must be free of memory errors.
 Deadlock should not occur in the driver under any circumstances.

-Here's the expected behavior of the device:
+The following examples illustrate the expected behavior of the device.
+These examples are for demonstration only; we will use different input values for grading.

 ```console
 $ sudo insmod edu.ko